DudhiData/ccf-documentation/Projects/Microfluidic_Chip_Demo/My First Microfluidic Chip.md

  **Ports Note:** Ports do not need to be put in the mask.
 We can punch these after with a mm punch.

 Ok so now that this mask is in klayout.
-I can export as a gds file!
+I can export as a pdf file!
 I have put it in the same directory as this chip demo (you won't be able to see it in obsidian but you can check your files.)

 ### 2) Print the Mask